SquareSR/alternative-red-routes/README.md

 - HA x2

 Youngster:
-- MP (use HA if miss into Tail Whip hit)
+- MP  (use HA on Rat if miss into Tail Whip hit)
 - MP (+ PS)
 - MP (HA if you got Moon Exp)
+> Always HA Zubat if you got Moon Exp

 Lass:
 - MP (+ PS)